JohnAndrewCole/Piano-Tracker-App/README.md

 This is a simple, no-frills application, built natively for Android using Kotlin.

 My intention is to have an application that can help me:

-Markup : * Plan out a lesson (what scales, pieces, etc. I will do and for how long)
+	* Plan out a lesson (what scales, pieces, etc. I will do and for how long)
 	* Keep track of time during my practice session
 	* View my historical stats, giving me a clearer view of my progress over long periods of time

 In future, I will add:

-Markup : * The ability to add notes
+	* The ability to add notes
 	* Upload the stats to a remote database
 	* Enhanced functionality, such as ear training and a metronome